-Two weeks ago we published the First Part of our article “Credit Industry Ripe for Disruption: AI & Big Data”, this week we come with the Second Part, enjoy!
+Two weeks ago we published the First Part of our article “Credit Industry Ripe for Disruption: AI and Big Data (Pt.
+1)”, this week we come with the Second Part, enjoy!

 - There are industries where the prediction of an individual’s behavior plays a key role (e.g. credit and insurance).